Guite/MostHelp/bundles/de.guite.modulestudio.help/doc/85-ValidationReference.md

 ### Settings container

 * Settings container must be assigned to an application.
 Should not occur in practice, this is just for completeness.
+* Support for Zikula 1.4.x is deprecated and will be removed after the release of ModuleStudio 0.7.5.
+You might switch the target core version to `ZK15`.
 * Scribite plug-ins require external controller and finder component.
 If you enable `generateScribitePlugins` you also need `generateExternalControllerAndFinder`.

 ### Referred application